San Francisco Bay Sea Level Rise & Flood Strategy

 Sea Level Rise and Flooding in the Bay Area

-Local governments have been slow to update their plans to address the risks from sea level rise and flooding largely because there is currently no regional strategy or regulatory mandates in place.
-But climate change is already having a profound impact on our communities, and the risks posed are only increasing.
-Homes that don’t flood today may experience regular flooding from a variety of sources in the future.
+Climate change is already having a profound impact on our communities, and the risks posed are only increasing.
+Homes that don’t flood today may experience regular flooding from rising seas, rising groundwater, and more extreme storms in the future (as illustrated below).

-The map below reflects a conservative projection of flooding in the Bay Area with up to 36″ of water inundation by 2050.
-This flooding will be the result of anticipated sea-level rise and expected storm surges of 12″ and 24″ respectively.
+The map below reflects a conservative projection of flooding in the Bay Area with up to 3.3 feet of sea level rise by 2050.
+The map depicts flooding due to sea level rise and groundwater.

 Infographic of flood risk factors in the San Francisco Bay Area